IzK-ArcOS/.github-private/profile/README.md

 # Well hello there

+> **Note**: Considering the fact that you are a part of the ArcOS organization, I must point you towards our discord server where most common discussions take place: [ArcOS Discord](https://discord.gg/ARjRM6uNqf)

 You're currently reading the ArcOS Private Readme for members of the organization.
 As a reminder, ArcOS is a project in which we aim to create an Operating System Environment (OSE) in your browser.
 This readme is for those who work on ArcOS.

 Oh, by the way, **Thank you** for developing ArcOS.
 All help we can get is greatly appreciated.